AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 ## Fragments - Associated Content Browser {#fragments-associated-content-browser}

-If your page contains Content Fragments then you will also have access to the [browser for Associated Content](/help/sites-authoring/content-fragments.md#using-associated-content).
+If your page contains Content Fragments, then you have access to the [browser for Associated Content](/help/sites-authoring/content-fragments.md#using-associated-content).

 ## References {#references}

-**References** shows connections to the selected page:
+**References** show connections to the selected page:

 * Blueprints
 * Launches